ebgoldstein/code-from-blog/README.md

 # code-from-blog
-a collection of codes use din blog posts
+a collection of codes used in various blog posts